VEAF/documentation/mission-maker/airwaves.md

     -- players in the zone will only be detected below this altitude (in feet) :setMinimumAltitudeInFeet(1500) -- hard floor

     -- message when the zone is activated :setMessageStart("%s est maintenant fonctionnelle")

-      -- event when the zone is activated :setOnStart(eventExporter.onStart)
+    -- event when the zone is activated --:setOnStart(callbackFunction)

+    -- message when the zone is waiting for more players
+    :setMessageWaitForHumans("%s: attente d'autres joueurs pendant %s secondes")

+    -- event when the zone is waiting for more players --:setOnWaitForHumans(callbackFunction)

+    -- message when a wave will be triggered
+    :setMessageWaitToDeploy("%s: déploiement de la prochaine vague dans %s secondes")

+    -- event when a wave will be triggered --:setOnWaitToDeploy(callbackFunction)

     -- message when a wave is triggered :setMessageDeploy("%s déploie la vague numéro %s")

-    -- message to players when a wave is triggered :setMessageDeployPlayers("Vague numéro %s déployée, %s") -- the second parameter is a BRA or "MERGED"

-    -- event when a wave is triggered :setOnDeploy(eventExporter.onDeploy)
+    -- event when a wave is triggered :setOnDeploy(function ()
+        trigger.action.setUserFlag("monBeauDrapeau", 1)
+    end)

     -- message when a wave is destroyed
     :setMessageDestroyed("%s: la vague %s a été détruite")

-      -- event when a wave is destroyed :setOnDestroyed(eventExporter.onDestroyed)
+    -- event when a wave is destroyed --:setOnDestroy(callbackFunction)

     -- message when all waves are finished (won)
     :setMessageWon("%s: c'est gagné (plus d'ennemi) !")

-      -- event when all waves are finished (won) :setOnWon(eventExporter.onWon)
+    -- event when all waves are finished (won) --:setOnWon(callbackFunction)

     -- message when all players are dead (lost)
     :setMessageLost("%s: c'est perdu (joueur mort ou sorti) !")

-      -- event when all players are dead (lost) :setOnLost(eventExporter.onLost)
+    -- event when all players are dead (lost) --:setOnLost(callbackFunction)

     -- message when the zone is deactivated :setMessageStop("%s n'est plus active")

-      -- event when the zone is deactivated :setOnStop(eventExporter.onStop)
+    -- event when the zone is deactivated --:setOnStop(callbackFunction)

+    -- the function that handles crippled enemy units :setHandleCrippledEnemyUnitCallback(handleCrippledEnemyUnit)

+    :setMinimumLifeForAiInPercent(50)

+    ---the function that decides if a group is dead or not (individually) --:setIsEnemyGroupDeadCallback(isEnemyGroupDead)

     -- start the zone
-  zone01:start()
+    :start()
 ```

 Voici un autre exemple, qui recopie une zone existante (`mist.utils.deepCopy`) au lieu de l'initialiser avec `new()` et qui reconfigure les points de la copie qui seront différents (pratique pour faire plusieurs zones similaires):